VitaliyBeletskiy/dev/BookTheCut_PrivacyPolicy.md

 **Information Collection and Use**

-You do need to register for an Account, I do ask for your contact information, including but not limited to name, phone number, email.
+You do need to register for an Account, I do ask for your contact information, including but not limited to name, email.
 Therefore, I do collect data from you by using the application.

 I use your information to provide and improve your experience, including:
 - Identify you when you use BookTheCut.